maxposchmann/SelfConsistentCFBRanker/README.md

 - The order in which games are played is irrelevant.
 - The results are self-consistent.

-However, there are also substantial differences between the two methods:
+However, there are also substantial differences between the two methods.
+First, to state the obvious, the two generate different rankings unless some miraculous coincidence has occurred.
+Here are some more details and examples:

 ## Units.